 There will be a part-time preserve steward who will open and close the preserve daily, check for garbage and vandalism, and maintain the park’s infrastructure.
 The Preserve Manager, a private security company along with the Pismo Beach Police Department, and SLO County Sheriff’s Department will be responsible for enforcing the rules that will be in effect to protect adjacent landowners, the natural resources on site, and people who visit the property.

-Will mountain bikes be allowed?
+Are mountain bikes allowed?

-Will dogs be allowed?
+Are dogs allowed?

-Will horses be allowed?
+Are horses allowed?

-Will motorized vehicles be allowed?
+Are motorized vehicles or E-bikes allowed?